sysco-middleware/sysco-middleware.github.io/_posts/2020-09-30-cypress-login-with-azure-ad.md

 });
 ```

-This custom command can be refactored to have the username and password as parameters, so tests can use the appropriate user.
+This custom command can be refactored to have the username and password as parameters so tests can easily specify the appropriate user.

 ### But what about Two factor authentication (2FA)?